lautiamkok/Frontend-Dev-Setup-webpack-/README.md

     $ npm run build
     ```

-2. Purge unused CSS styles:
+2. Purge unused CSS styles (this step is no need if you are using Tailwind CSS):

     ```bash
     $ npm run purge